Diverse England team wins fans in nation eager for good news

 “Something has definitely changed,” she said.
 “I feel almost like that team has given me permission to feel like I can wear an England shirt.”

 The last few years have been hard on England and the rest of the United Kingdom.
-Britain’s exit from the European Union — a decision driven in part by a backlash against immigration left the country scratchy and divided.
-During the coronavirus pandemic, more than 128,000 people have died in the U.K., the highest toll in Western Europe.
+Britain’s exit from the European Union — a decision driven in part by a backlash against immigration — left the country scratchy and divided.
+More than 128,000 people have died in the U.K. during the coronavirus pandemic, the highest toll in Western Europe.

 Euro 2020 — the name is a year out of date due to the pandemic — has provided a much-needed jolt of excitement and fun.
 Millions weary of lockdowns and bad news are backing a team whose members speak out against racism, take a knee before games, support LGBT pride, campaign against poverty and, crucially, win games.